sharkadi-a/JsonEasyNavigation/README.md

 Overall, the library provides following features:

-* A wrapper around JsonElement incapsulating all behaviour regarding to the DOM traversial and navigation (`JsonNavigationElement`);
+* A wrapper around JsonElement encapsulating all behaviour regarding to the DOM traversal and navigation (`JsonNavigationElement`);
-* The API is implemented in a no-throw manner - you can "get" properties that don't exist in the DOM and check their existinence;
+* The API is implemented in a no-throw manner - you can "get" properties that don't exist in the DOM and check their existence;
 * Implementation of a `IReadOnlyDictionary` and `IReadOnlyCollection`;
 * Methods for converting values to the specified types in a type-safe way (and also generic methods like `TryGetValue<T>`);
 * Extensions for caching properties and persisting their order for faster and easier JSON navigation.